WordPress GPL License

 FocusOpen source & collaborationFlexibility for developersWider adoptionEase of use

-RestrictionsModifying GPL code requires keeping it open sourceLess restrictive than GPLFew restrictions, but copyright notice requiredVery permissive, minimal obligations
+RestrictionsModifying GPL code requires keeping it open sourceLess restrictive than GPLFew restrictions, but copyright notice is requiredVery permissive, minimal obligations

 SuitabilityProjects where source code openness and community contribution are crucialLibraries or components used in both open-source and closed-source projectsProjects seeking widespread adoption and potential commercializationSmall code snippets or projects where ease of use and minimal restrictions are desired